 What is Paid-up Share Capital?

 Paid-up capital is the amount paid by the shareholders for the shares held by them in the company.
 It is the actual fund that the company receives from the issue of shares.
-Typically, a company raises finance by way of its paid-up capital either in the form of Initial Public Offering (IPO) or an additional issue of shares.
+Typically, a company raises finance by way of issuing fresh share capital which becomes part of its paid-up capital.

 Example to Understand Authorized Capital and Paid-up Capital